jbaysolutions/vue-grid-layout/README.md

 * Layout can be serialized and restored
 * Automatic RTL support (resizing not working with RTL on 2.2.0)
 * Responsive
+* Support state of actived
+* Support for drag-and-drop input events

 ## Getting Started